Commercial Law

 Contributor-Level 7

-To become a Commercial Lawyer, you first need to possess an LLB degree.
-You can enroll in an LLB course right after class 12 or even after graduation.
-Once the LLB programme is over, you can enroll in an LLM Commercial Law degree course.
+First complete an LLB.
+You can enroll in an integrated LLB course right after class 12 or 3 year LLB after graduation.
+Then, enroll in an LLM Commercial Law degree course.
 Those interested can also look for Commercial Law Diploma courses at postgraduate level.
 Candidates must also clear AIBE in order to be eligible for practising as an advocate in courts across India.

 New answer posted